WagnerGFX/UnityCorePackage/README.md

 ## Overview

-### Common
-Holds value references for the entire project, mostly strings for names and paths.
-In Samples, holds common assets for other samples.

 ### Debugging > DrawArrow [^arrow]
 Allows to draw a simple arrow made of lines using Gizmo or Debug.